mahsayedsalem/api-client-example/README.md

 $ go test
 ```

-`e2e_tests` will only pass when the docker-compose services are up and running
+`e2e_tests` will only pass when the docker-compose services are up and running.
+Currently I've added the docker-compose build to the workflow so the test cases passes on the CI pipeline.

 ### Example folder